Chymyst/chymyst-core/docs/chymyst03.md

 Is the timeout feature required?
 The timeout functionality can be simulated, for instance, using the “First Reply” construction.
 However, this construction is cumbersome and will sometimes leave a thread blocked forever, which is undesirable from the implementation point of view.
-For this reason, `JoinRun` implements the timeout functionality as a special feature of blocking molecules.
+For this reason, `Chymyst` implements the timeout functionality as a special feature of blocking molecules.

 ### Singleton molecules